edmiyatake/yfl-backend/docs/flows/README.md

-# ŷFL - Financial Forecasting League
+# ŷFL - Financial Forecasting League (System Design)

 A competitive financial forecasting platform built for Professor Savlowitz and Competitive Analytics.
 Students predict real-world financial events, manage a virtual portfolio, and compete on a live leaderboard across an academic season.

-Built as a production-grade web platform to replace a manual Excel/Alteryx/Google Drive workflow.
+The goal is to build a production-grade web platform to replace the original system which was a manual Excel/Alteryx/Google Drive workflow.

 ---